R2-D2 FAQ´s

 Artoo?"

 - Well, quite a lot.
-Remember, about the only items
+Remember, about the only

-hours to build.
+hundreds of hours to build.

-- "How much did it cost to build
+- "How much did it cost to build that

-that full-size R2-D2?"
+full-size R2-D2?"

 - Building my Artoo-model wasn´t that much a